 - Switched from buying yogurt in individual containers of #5 plastic (not recyclable in Pittsburgh at that time) to buying big containers of plain yogurt in recyclable #2 plastic.

 - Started buying in bulk (by mail order) toilet paper, facial tissues, and paper towels made from post-consumer recycled, chlorine-free paper.
+[UPDATE: Here is my article about how to find the best price on the greenest toilet paper in 2018!
+The method works for anything you’re buying!]

 - Bought a reusable menstrual cup and found that I liked it better than tampons!